microsoft/Mastering-the-Marketplace/vm/README.md

 ## Introduction

-These demo-heavy learning modules take you all the way from creating a new virtual machine in Azure through publishing a custom virtual machine offer through the Azure Marketplace.
+These demo-heavy modules take you all the way from creating a new virtual machine in Azure through publishing a custom virtual machine offer to the Azure Marketplace.
 If you are looking to publish a new virtual machine offer, this series will get you from beginner to advanced in a short time.

 ## Modules